 People with hepatitis B shouldn't take ocrelizamab.

-People who take natalizumab must be closely monitored for symptoms of PML, which include progressive weakness and visual or cognitive changes that may not be reversible.
+People who take natalizumab must be closely monitored for symptoms of PML, which include progressive weakness and visual or cognitive changes that might not be reversible.

 A person's ongoing PML risk is assessed using factors such as:

-- The presence of antibodies to the John Cunningham virus on blood testing
+- The presence of antibodies to a virus known as John Cunningham virus on blood testing

 - Previous treatment of immunosuppressive drugs, such as mitoxantrone